 Certain macaron recipes will recommend drying times between two and six hours.
 Some recipes even recommend aging the macarons in the refrigerator for up to three days before serving them.

-If you’re trying to eat the macarons before they’ve finished drying and before they’re ready, then they might not turn out right.
+If you’re trying to eat them before they’ve finished drying and before they’re ready, they might not turn out right.
 You might feel like they aren’t drying because you simply gave up on the drying process before it was time.

 Your Oven Might Not Be Ideal

-Many people who have encountered issues while making macarons do not have access to a fan-forced oven.
-If you’re using another type of oven, then making macarons will be more difficult than usual.
+Many people who’ve encountered issues while making macarons don’t have access to a fan-forced oven.
+If you’re using another type of oven, making macarons will be more difficult than usual.

 The heat might not be distributed the right way when you’re using another type of oven.
 This can cause the macarons to turn out differently, and several things can go wrong.